 I am interested in monads and their connection to universal algebra.
 My current focus is on the (non-)compositionality of monads.
 My favourite questions in this area are:

-- No-go theorems: which properties prevent monad compositions from working?
+- No-Go theorems: which properties cause monad compositions to fail?

-The monads I'm studying are mostly (but not exclusively) monads on Set, such as Tree, List, Multiset, Powerset, finite probability distributions, and related monads.
+The monads I'm studying are mostly (but not exclusively) monads on the category Set of sets and functions.

 I studied Physics and Mathematics at Radboud University in Nijmegen, The Netherlands, and received a BSc. in both topics.
 I then studied at the University of Amsterdam, where I completed the Master of Logic.
 Now I am here in Oxford where I study for my DPhil in Computer Science and TA several courses of the Software Engineering Programme.

 In Bob Coecke and Aleks Kissinger, editors, Proceedings 14th International Conference on Quantum Physics and Logic‚ Nijmegen‚ The Netherlands‚ 3−7 July 2017.
 Vol. 266 of Electronic Proceedings in Theoretical Computer Science.
 Pages 133−146.
 Open Publishing Association.
 2018.